cdomarchi/cdomarchi.github.io/_pages/research.md

 In **2024** I joined the [University of Southampton](http://southampton.ac.uk) as a [Postdoctoral Research Fellow](https://www.southampton.ac.uk/people/65c5fn/mr-cristian-domarchi).
 I work in [Survey Futures](https://surveyfutures.net/), a large-scale research project funded by the [UKRI-ESRC](https://www.ukri.org/councils/esrc/).
 The project involves seven research strands across several organisations (universities, data collection agencies, and consultancy firms, among others), and aims to ensure large-scale social surveys in the UK can innovate and adapt in a changing environment.
 The challenges of collecting high-quality data have been an ever-present concern throughout my career and I'm proud to be contributing to this highly exciting field of research.

 My work in Survey Futures is spread across two research strands:

 * [**Research Strand 4** – Surveys without field interviewers](https://surveyfutures.net/research-programme/research-strand-4/), led by [Dr Olga Maslovskaya](https://www.southampton.ac.uk/people/5wzzpw/doctor-olga-maslovskaya) at the [University of Southampton](http://southampton.ac.uk/).
 * [**Research Strand 5** – Complex measurements](https://surveyfutures.net/research-programme/research-strand-5/), led by [Professor Lisa Calderwood](https://profiles.ucl.ac.uk/48143-lisa-calderwood) at [University College London](http://ucl.ac.uk/).

-I also work at the [Training and Capacity Building Stream](https://surveyfutures.net/training-capacity-building/) led by [Professor Gabriele Durrant](https://www.southampton.ac.uk/people/5x25ff/professor-gabriele-durrant) at the[University of Southampton](http://southampton.ac.uk/), and [Ms. Debbie Collins](https://natcen.ac.uk/people/debbie-collins) at the [National Centre for Social Research (NatCen)](https://natcen.ac.uk/).
+I also work at the [Training and Capacity Building Stream](https://surveyfutures.net/training-capacity-building/) led by [Professor Gabriele Durrant](https://www.southampton.ac.uk/people/5x25ff/professor-gabriele-durrant) at the [University of Southampton](http://southampton.ac.uk/), and [Ms. Debbie Collins](https://natcen.ac.uk/people/debbie-collins) at the [National Centre for Social Research (NatCen)](https://natcen.ac.uk/).
+As part of this role, I co-organised the [1st Early Career Researchers Conference](https://surveyfutures.net/events/2024/11/18/1st-survey-futures-early-career-researchers-conference/), held at the University of Essex, in Colchester, on 7th February 2025.

 ## My previous work